nicolaspearson/grpc.boom/README.md

 error response object which includes the following properties:

 - `isBoom` - if `true`, indicates this is a `GrpcBoom` object instance.
 Note that this boolean should only be used if the error is an instance of `Error`.
-If it is not certain, use `GrpcBoom.isBoom()` instead.
 - `metadata` - additional error information.
 - `code` - the gRPC status code.
 - `details` - the gRPC status message (e.g. 'INVALID_ARGUMENTS', 'INTERNAL').